xindixu/todo-time-tracker/db/accessors/README.md

-# User Accessor Tests
+# Database Accessor Tests

-This directory contains comprehensive unit tests for the user accessor functionality.
+This directory contains comprehensive unit tests for all database accessor functionality.

 ## Test Structure

 The tests are organized using the `testify/suite` package and include:

+- **Test Suites**:
-- **Test Suite**: `UserAccessorTestSuite` - Main test suite with database integration
+  - `UserAccessorTestSuite` - Tests for user management functionality
+  - `TaskAccessorTestSuite` - Tests for task management functionality
 - **Test Helpers**: `test_helpers.go` - Utilities for database testing
 - **Individual Tests**: Simple tests that don't require database connection

-## Test Coverage

-The tests cover the following scenarios:

-### Database Integration Tests (require PostgreSQL)
-- ✅ Successful user creation
-- ✅ Duplicate UUID handling
-- ✅ Duplicate email handling
-- ✅ Empty required fields validation
-- ✅ Context timeout handling
-- ✅ Multiple user creation
-- ✅ Transaction rollback on errors
-- ✅ Database constraint validation

-### Simple Tests (no database required)
-- ✅ Interface compliance verification
-- ✅ Accessor constructor testing

 ## Running the Tests